bryanbibat/devcon/README.md

 ## Developer Notes

-This is a Ruby 2.1 + Rails 4.0 + PostgreSQL app so running a local copy should look something like:
+This is a Ruby 2.1 + Rails 4.1 + PostgreSQL app so running a local copy should look something like:

     git clone git://github.com/devcon-ph/devcon.git
     cd devcon
-    bundle
+    bundle install
     cp config/database.yml.example config/database.yml
     vim config/database.yml
     rake db:create
     rake db:test:prepare
     rake db:migrate
-    guard
+    bundle exec guard

 Guard will run both the Unicorn server at port 3000 and the specs.

 This app uses [better\_errors](https://github.com/charliesome/better_errors) for debugging.
 Don't forget to set the `TRUSTED_IP` environment variable if you're not testing on your local machine.

-This app also uses [rails\_panel](https://github.com/dejan/rails_panel) so you don't need to look at the development log while developing.
+This app also uses [rails\_panel](https://github.com/dejan/rails_panel) so you don't need to look at the development log while developing, and [rack-livereload](https://github.com/johnbintz/rack-livereload) so you don't need to reload when you make a change to the views or assets.

 ## Creating a user